-As you’ve learned from some of the other traits, INFJs are more affected than most people by conflict, negativity, and the unfortunate happenings in the world.
+As you’ve learned from some of these uncommon traits, INFJs are more affected than most people by conflict, negativity, and the unfortunate happenings in the world.

 However, they often relish spending time in nature in order to recharge.
-They feel a deep connection to the Earth and all its beauty and solice.
+They feel a deep connection to the Earth and all its beauty and solace.

 As an INFJ, you might prefer living in the country surrounded by natural beauty, rather than living in a big city.

 It’s evident from this list that if you’re an INFJ, you’re not just a personality rarity but a diverse person with an abundance of unique qualities.